lars-t-hansen/Jobanalyzer/production/ml-nodes/README.md

 The work is driven by cron, so there are two crontabs:

-- jobanalyzer.cron is a user crontab to run on each host, it is run on the ML nodes other than ML4.
+- jobanalyzer.cron is a user crontab to run on each host other than ML4.
+It just runs `sonar`.

-- jobanalyzer-ml4.cron is run on ML4, and does more work (ML4 because
-  nobody uses that node much).
+- jobanalyzer-ml4.cron is a user crontab to run on ML4.
+It runs `sonar` but also the analysis jobs (it runs on ML4 because nobody uses that node much).

 The crontabs just run a bunch of shell scripts: